realmocaccino/jauntyslider/README.md

 http://jauntyslider.luizgustavoweb.com

 ## Introduction
-A powerful slider with a simple configuration.
-All you need to do is attach the attibute *data-jauntyslider* on a html list like the example below:
+Jauntyslider lets you create a slider from your HTML list with just one step.
+All you need to do is attach the attibute *data-jauntyslider* on the  list like the example below:

 ```html
 <ul data-jauntyslider>